ghitabn/Asset-Tracking-using-ESP32-AWS-IoT-Core-and-Amazon-Location-Service/README.md

 # 1. Description
+Esp32-asset-tracker is an implementation of an asset tracker using physical devices (a GPS module connected to an ESP32 development board), AWS IoT Core and Amazon Location Service
+Esp32-asset-tracker-viewer (optional): a web application to display current and historical device locations on a map, built using AWS Amplify

-# 2. AWS Architecture and schematics diagrams
+# 2. AWS Architecture and schematics
 - AWS architecture diagram: others\architecture.png
 - Schematics: others\schematics.png